miroapp/app-examples/examples/drag-and-drop/README.md

-# Miro drag and drop app
+# Miro Drag and Drop App

 This app shows how to implement image drag and drop to a Miro board.